zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 /eureka/apps
 ```

-## Establishing a trust relationship between the API MLs in Multitenancy Configuration
+## Establishing a trust relationship between the API MLs

-For routing to work in a multitenancy configuration, the API Mediation Layer which registers the other API Mediation Layers must trust them for successful registration into the Discovery Service component.
+For routing to work in a multitenancy configuration, as given in the example daigram where "Domain APIML 2", "Domain APIML 3" are registered to "Domain APIML 1", the "Domain APIML 1" must trust the "Domain APIML 2", "Domain APIML 3" for successful registration into the it's Discovery Service component.
-The API Mediation Layers which are registered must trust the API Mediation Layer Gateway where they are registed to, to accept routed requests.
+The "Domain APIML 2", "Domain APIML 3" must trust the "Domain APIML 1" Gateway where they are registed to, to accept routed requests.
-It is necessary that the root and, if applicable, intermediate public certificates be shared between the these API Mediation Layers.
+It is necessary that the root and, if applicable, intermediate public certificates be shared between the these domain API Mediation Layers.

 The following diagram shows the relationship between the API MLs.